 - A coating on less expensive built in closet systems scratches and chips more easily.

 - Heavy objects may cause the laminate to sag over time, and the particleboard core won’t stand up to moisture.

 - Combines the economy of wire shelving with the built-in look of a laminate tower.

 - Tower provides flexibility for accessories and future expansion.

 - Wire shelves provide sturdy support for heavy items.

-- Some systems will only work with components from the same system.
-When you’re buying pieces from different systems, make sure the shelf and drawer depths as well as the colors will work together.
+- Some built in closet systems will only work with components from the same system.
+When you’re buying pieces from different systems, make sure the shelf and drawer depths, as well as the colors, will work together.

 Wire storage system